MinAungThu/GCC-PHAT/README.md

-Feel free to reach out to me
+Feel free to reach out to me via [Linkedin](https://www.linkedin.com/in/minaungthu/)